GammaTauAI/opentau/milestone1.md

 We have considered several alterations/new methods for solving this problem.

 - API key rotation: Apply for several Codex API keys to use to "rotate" to have access to a maximum of $N$ \* 20 completions per run, where $N$ is the number of API keys.
-- Facebook's "InCoder" model: Use Facebook's open-source code-infill model which is easily available on Huggingface.
+- Facebook's "InCoder" model: Use Facebook's open-source code-infill model which is open-source and available on Huggingface.
+  - We would also be able to fine-tune the model to our specific type-inference purpose.

 #### Plan Moving Forward